 Sometimes, technicians move right beyond the obvious and start looking for problems where they don’t exist.
 If you recently got fuel and this light came on, the problem could be much simpler than originally thought.

 In fact, it’s possible that the gas cap simply wasn’t tightened properly when you finished fueling.
 In this case, you only need to tighten the cap and drive around for a while to get the Check Engine Light to turn off.
-It’s best to start here since this fix only takes a couple of seconds to complete.
+It’s best to start here, since this fix only takes a couple of seconds to complete.

 How to Diagnose the P0441 Trouble Code

 If you want to diagnose the P0441 code the same way as expert technicians, you want to follow the same steps they do.
-We’ve outlined a few of the steps you can take to diagnose this EVAP system problem.
+I’ve outlined a few of the steps you can take to diagnose this EVAP system problem.

 - Connect your OBD-II code scan tool and clear the codes.

 - Double-check the gas cap to ensure it is secure.

 - Take the vehicle for a test drive to see if the Check Engine Light comes back.